 As such, the reader (you), who begins to recognize their desire is, in reality, their (your) desire for the recognition of desire as such.
 Without desire, one would not be able to recognize desire which grants the possibility of psychoanalysis, or any forms of discourse (i.e. science, philosophy and the desire for “truth”).
 Therefore, we can say that to psychoanalyze is to “desire desire desire”: to desire the intricacies of desire and how it desires an object.
 The act of speaking and writing is a form of desire (i.e. to communicate, pass on knowledge and relate to “others”).
 The paradox that we will see is how the desire to speak and write—the desire to articulate symbolic language—is a repression of desire, and therefore, the symptom of the unconscious mind.

 Last edited: January 9, 2020.
-Revised some of the paragraphs and clarified various sentences.
+Revised some of the paragraphs and clarified some sentences.

 When the baby is born, the first thing they encounter is the “Real” which consists of chaotic fragments that surrounds them.
 The mother is the first figure who takes position of the “Other” (super-ego), where the child tries to figure out what it is that she wants with all the gestures that she makes (“what does the (m)Other want?”).
 When the infant reach 18 months, they begin to not only recognize themselves in the mirror as “me”, but as the “other” person (“the other person in the mirror is me!”).
 During this time, the infant develops the “Imaginary” through the recognition of themselves in the mirror which constitutes the “Ideal-Ego” (ego = “I”).
 But as the child gets older, not only do they establish themselves in relation with their imaginary Ideal-Ego (this image I see in the mirror is who I am—as ideality), but in relationship with other people—namely, his/her relation with their parents.
 This “Symbolic” relation with others which consists of the dimensions of the social, law and language, is what constitutes the “Ego-Ideal”.